Who to contact about travel impacted by Covid-19 >>

 Waking up to the dawn chorus from the Daintree rainforest is magical

-Being located right on the Great Barrier Reef, Lizard Island has unparalleled access to some of the most pristine diving and snorkelling in the world
+Being located on the Great Barrier Reef, Hamilton Island has unparalleled access to some of the most pristine diving and snorkelling in the world

 The northern half of Australia is at its best July to September

 In the southern half of Australia the seasons are the opposite of those in the northern hemisphere: spring comes in September, summer is from December to February, autumn runs from March to May, and winter begins in June.